So you are leaving for your first time Southeast Asia tour

 - Prepare yourself to encounter squat toilets.

 Let’s face it - sometimes going to the toilet in Southeast Asia is not like at home.
-If you have a full day’s activity outside of your hotel room, you will come across an Asian toilet whether like it or not.
-Carry some tissue is a good idea as there may be none to find but a literal hole in the ground.
+If you have a full day’s activity outside of your hotel room, you will come across an Asian toilet whether you like it or not.
+Carrying some tissues is a good idea as there may be none to be found other than a hole in the ground.
 Again, this only happens in remote areas, while in the city center it’s easier to find a Western toilet with the help of Odyssey tour guide.

 - Pharmaceuticals and others